ZengEno/ai-md-editor-frontend/README.md

     ```

 2. Modify the environment file:
    Rename the `.env.example` file to `.env` or any extension indicating the environment, like `.env.development`.
-Then, modify the `VITE_API_URL` to reflect the backend API.
+Then, modify the `VITE_API_PATH` and `VITE_DEV_API_URL` to reflect the backend API path and development server URL.
 For local development, you can keep it as it is in the `.env.example`.

 3. Install the necessary dependencies:
    If you do not have npm installed, please install it first.
 Then run: